ElBell/ElBell.github.io/index.md

 Here are some of the projects that I've created during my time at Zipcode Wilmington.

 ## Cocktail Compendium
 A web app for searching and filtering cocktails by ingredients and calorie estimations.
-Uses a MySQL database connected to Springboot using Hibernate and a React frontend. (in-progress) Draws cocktails from an [external API](https://www.thecocktaildb.com/api.php)
+Uses a MySQL database connected to Spring Boot using Hibernate and a React frontend. (in-progress) Draws cocktails from an [external API](https://www.thecocktaildb.com/api.php)

 [View Project Backend GitHub](https://github.com/ElBell/CocktailSpringBoot)
 [View Project Frontend GitHub](https://github.com/ElBell/CocktailReact)